spraakbanken/strix-pipeline/resources/docs/api.md

   `vivill`-facets will be included in the result.
 If many corpora is selected, it will be the most common attributes that will be used.
 - Selected `corpora` and `text_filter` will be used to decide the counts for the different facets.
+- The available facets are given in the result as `unused_facets`.

 * `corpora` - Selected material. (default: All corpora)
 * `text_filter` - JSON formatted search query.
 Use same structure as given by `/config/<corpora>` (default: no filter)
    Example1: `text_filter={ "party": ["v","m"], "year": "2010" }`
    Example2: `text_filter={ "datefrom": { "range": { "gte": "19900101","lte": "19960101" }}}`
 * `facet_count` - Integer, the number of facets that will be generated
+* `include_facets` - List of attribute names to be included in the result. `facet_count` will be ignored.
 * `exclude_empty_buckets` - If included will remove all buckets that are empty from the result